tournepivoine/shinpokered-fr/README.md

   - Will heavily discourage boosting defense against special, OHKO, or static-damaging attacks
   - Discourage exploding effects if faster than a player in fly/dig state
   - Randomly discourage usage of 2-turn moves when confused/paralyzed
-  - 50% chance that the AI is blind to a player switching ir using an item
+  - 50% chance that the AI is blind to a player switching or using an item
+  - Discourage using fly/dig if faster than the player who is also picking fly/dig

 - Trainer ai routine #3 (choosing effective moves) has been modified
   - It now heavily discourages moves that would have no effect due to type immunity
   - zero-power buffing/debuffing moves are randomly preferenced 12.5% of the time to spice things up